 Choose from more than 200 fields of study at WSU—many of which have been honored nationally or internationally for excellence.
-Programs in communication, organic agriculture, veterinary medicine, and business are just a few top-rated examples.
+Programs in Communication, Computer Science, Engineering, Organic Agriculture, Veterinary Medicine, and Business are just a few top-rated examples.

-> Our students are encouraged to get involved in academic research and scholarship activities, regardless of major.
+Our students are encouraged to get involved in academic research and scholarship activities, regardless of major.
 That might mean testing an idea or conducting a laboratory experiment.

 Many WSU students travel abroad to study, conduct research, and participate in faculty-led trips.
 We provide hundreds of opportunities that span the globe, ranging from Australia to France, from China to Costa Rica.
 It’s part of our commitment to developing the global perspective you need to succeed in our increasingly connected world.